-You may also in principle be entitled to get some or all of your costs covered.
-Check expenses and reimbursements for details.
+Depending on the type of treatment you need and the rules in your country, you may be able to get some or all of your costs covered.
+Read more about expenses and reimbursements for your planned medical treatment.

-To find a hospital, medical establishment, or other healthcare provider offering the treatment you need in another EU country, you can:
+You will need to find a healthcare provider (hospital, medical establishment, etc) offering the treatment you need in another EU country.
+To do this, you can:

-You should be aware that healthcare systems abroad may not function in the same way your home healthcare system does.
+Be aware that healthcare systems in other EU countries may not work in the same way as healthcare in your home country.

 Check with your National Contact Point and health insurer before organising your treatment